xL1fer/CLE_2022_2023/README.md

 - The second project is focused on using MPI

-- The third project is implemented in CUCA C
+- The third project is implemented in CUDA C